AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Data backup/Create manual snapshots and restore data from manual snapshots.md

 ## Cancel index restoration

-You can delete the index that is being restored to cancel the restoration of the index.
+You can use the DELETE command to delete an index that is being restored to cancel the restoration of the index.

 ```
 DELETE /restored_index_3
 ```

-If the restored\_index\_3 index is being restored, the preceding command stops the restoration and deletes the data that has been restored to the cluster.
+If the restored\_index\_3 index is being restored, the preceding command stops the restoration and deletes the data that is restored to the cluster.

 ## References